There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 One of Norway's finest technical and historical monuments

-The Halden Canal, which is a part of the Halden water course, is one of our country's finest technical, historical monuments.
+The Halden Canal, part of the Halden Watercourse, is one of Norway's finest technical and historical monuments, including four locks.

-From time immemorial the Halden watercourse has born timber down stream on its broad back, but in 1982 the last log was lifted out of Lake Femsjøen, and a six hundred year old timber floating tradition came to an end.
-Timber is now transported by land.
-The underlying motivation for the construction of the Halden Canal was the need to transport timber to the sawmills at Tistedalsfossen.
-Canal inspector Engebret Soot initiated the building of the canal and work began in 1852 with the construction of the Brekke Locks.
-The Krappeto, Strømsfoss and Ørje Locks later followed these.
+The underlying motivation for the construction of the Halden Canal was the need to transport timber to the sawmills at Tistedalsfossen - the waterfall in Tistedal.
+Canal inspector Engebret Soot initiated the building of the canal and work began in 1852 with the construction of Brekke Locks.
+Krappeto, Strømsfoss and Ørje Locks later followed.

 The Brekke locks

 The Halden Canal has three sets of locks with a total elevation difference of 39 meters.
 The Brekke Locks are the biggest tourist attraction along the watercourse.
 With its four chambers and a total elevation difference of 26.6 meters, the Brekke Locks are the highest locks in northern Europe.
 Brekke hydro electric power station is situated next to the locks.